weblate/webpage/source/learn/building_programs/compiling_source.md

 The consequences:

-- If you use a particular compiler for one source file, you need to use the same compiler (or a compatible one) for all other pieces.
+- If you use a particular compiler for one source file, you need to use that same compiler (or a compatible one) for all other pieces.
 After all, a program may be built from many different source files and the compiled pieces have to cooperate.
 - Each source file will be compiled and the result is stored in a file